 If I were to successfully refinance to a 2.375% rate, my monthly payment would fall to $3,830 a month, and $1,900 of the payment would go to principal.
-In other words, my cash flow increases by $508 a month, but my monthly principal payment goes down by $292 a month.
+In other words, my cash flow would increase by $508 a month, but my monthly principal payment goes down by $292 a month.

 I enjoy paying down principal every month because it’s like a forced savings account.
 My goal is to pay off the entire mortgage by age 50 (2027), or 22 years after I first took the sucker out.
 Once a mortgage is paid off, there’s only one figure needed to calculate your net worth: the market value of the property.

-The irony is that if I were to successfully refinance the mortgage, my debt-to-income ratio would drop, making me more creditworthy because my income would go up by $508 a month.
+The irony is that if I were to successfully refinance the mortgage, my debt-to-income ratio would drop.
+This would make me more creditworthy because my income would go up by $508 a month.

-Paying down $181,000 worth of principal is a lot because I’ve only got about $190,000 in liquid savings at the moment.
-But if I were to pay so much down, my monthly mortgage amount would drop to $3,160 from $4,338 originally for a $1,178/month cash flow improvement.
+Paying down $181,000 worth of principal was a lot.
+At the time, I only had about $190,000 in liquid savings at the moment.
+But if I were to pay so much down, my monthly mortgage amount would drop to $3,160 from $4,338.
+This would be a $1,178/month cash flow improvement.